darkrsw/2024-LVVTracer/README.md

 Your submission must satisfy the following requirements:

 * R1.
 Shall initialize your assignment repository from the link posted by the Slack channel.
 * R2.
-Write your `LVVTracer.py` in the repository.
+Write your `LVVTracer.py` in the repository (based on the template given in this repository).
 * R3.
 Test your `LVVTracer.py` by using `pytest`.
 * R4. `LVVTracer` class should be defined in the `LVVTracer.py`
 * R5.
 The above class is tested as: